The Big Bang (a working hypothesis)

 Conclusion

-The answer to question 1) above is yes, what's more, we can explain its features.
+The answer to question 1) above is yes, moreover, we can explain its features; and it is a lot simpler than you might think.

 The 'Big-Bang' was probably caused by the re-accretion of all universal mass exceeding the coupling ratio, causing two core neutrons to contact and split resulting in a nuclear chain reaction.

-The actual mass involved is probably 4.7134E+48 kg, which constitutes 2.816445E+75 proton-electron pairs, and which probably constitutes the total mass of the universe.
+The actual mass involved is probably > 4.6869E+48 kg, which represents > 2.8E+75 proton-electron pairs, and constitutes the total mass of the universe.

-The 'Big-Bang' is probably a repetitious event occurring every 64.6286363 billion years (a universal period).
-If the Milky-Way galaxy is travelling at 60,000m/s, we are 21% through the current universal period.
+The 'Big-Bang' is a self-repeating event occurring every 64.6286363 billion years (a universal period); it requires no outside assistance.
+If the Milky-Way galaxy is today travelling at 600,000m/s, we are ≈21% through the current universal period.

 The Body System